w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 The Phragmén method will iterate, selecting one seat at a time, according to the following rules:

-1. Candidates submit their ballots, marking which candidates they approve.
+1. Voters submit their ballots, marking which candidates they approve.
 Ballots will not be modified after submission.
 2. An initial load of 0 is set for each ballot.
 3. The candidate who wins the next available seat is the one where the ballots of their supporters